WARNING: These are summaries, not reviews, and may contain story spoilers.

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs Hudson

-Historical Characters: Edward VII; Queen Alexandra
+Historical Figures: Edward VII; Queen Alexandra

 Other Characters: Reeve's Business Manager; Dr Harvey Manners; Hugh Kingslake; Silas Reeve; Catherine Reeve; Martin Reeve; Postmistress; Reverend Mr Norman Miller; (Sir Basil Wentworth; Coachman; Reeve's Servants; Colin McGrath)